Bald Taper Fade Haircuts

 Side view of man with French crop haircut with skin fade

-If you prefer a bold front and a clean outline, the French crop bald fade is the way to go.
-The fringe gives the haircut direction and character, while the skin-tight sides bring focus to the face.
+If you want a bold front and a clean outline, the French crop bald fade is the way to go.
+The fringe gives the cut direction and character while the skin-tight sides bring the focus to your face.

-This cut suits men with straight or slightly wavy hair and a strong brow line.
-The contrast between the cropped top and the low taper bald fade makes it look modern and intentional.
-It’s easy to maintain — just a bit of styling powder or paste to add texture, and you’re ready to go.
+It suits straight or slightly wavy hair and a strong brow line.
+The contrast between the cropped top and the low taper makes it look modern and intentional, and it’s easy to maintain — a bit of styling powder or paste for texture and you’re set.

 High Taper with Twists